Beat winter at its own game.

 GO TONAL

-A richly toned tie provides a focal point on a head-to-toe grey outfit, while black leather gloves subtly pick out the suit’s checks and keep fingers functioning in the cold.
-Handy, that.
+A silver-blue textured tie provides a focal point on a head-to-toe grey outfit, while black leather gloves subtly pick out a check suit’s pattern all while keep fingers functioning in the cold.

 DO THINGS BY HALVES

-No, not half-heartedly, but by using tailored separates to make a whole new look.
+No, not half-heartedly, but by using tailored separates to create a whole new look.

-Turn your slim-fit coat into one part of a winter suit by skipping the jacket and pairing it with slim-fit trousers in the same shade.
+Turn your oatmeal epsom into one part of a winter suit by skipping the jacket and pairing it with tailored trousers in the same shade.
 On really cold days, layer in a chunky cable roll neck knit for a modern (and warm) take on business casual.